wilds/angular-schema-form-dynamic-select/README.md

         ]
     },

-It supports dynamically fetching items from a backend using callbacks and http-methods, but filters, for example, aren't implemented yet.
+It supports dynamically fetching items from a backend using callbacks and http-methods, but works a little bit different from AngularStrap internally, so filters, for example, aren't implemented yet.

 See the example app in the source for more details on how to use it.